Exponentiable Grothendieck categories in flat Algebraic Geometry: Continuous linear categories and injective Grothendieck categories

-\end{defn} \begin{rem} As hinted by the diagram above, in the case of a Grothendieck category, $i$ always has a left adjoint $\text{colim}$.
-Indeed, such a left adjoint exists if and only if $\ca$ has directed colimits (see \cite{zbMATH00825324} for a conceptual discussion about this result), which is the case.
-The existence of a left adjoint $l$ is an evidence of a good (exceptional) interplay between limits and directed colimits. \end{rem}
+\begin{rem} As hinted by the notation, the functor $\colim$ consists of sending ind-objects, which are formal filtered colimits, to the corresponding actual filtered colimits in $\ca$.
+The existence of a left adjoint $l$ is an evidence of a good (exceptional) interplay between limits and filtered colimits. \end{rem}

+\begin{exa} The most natural example of continuous linear categories are finitely accessible linear categories.
+To show this, we follow the argument of \cite[Prop 2.4]{johnstonejoyal82}.